-In this study, we want to learn if a medication commonly used for weight loss and blood sugar control affects how people respond to alcohol and nicotine.
-This will help us to learn if this medication may be helpful for people who drink alcohol and smoke cigarettes.
-This is not a treatments study, and it is not intended for people who are actively trying to quit drinking or smoking.
+In this study, we want to learn if a medication commonly used for weight loss and blood sugar control affects how people respond to alcohol.
+This will help us to learn if this medication may be helpful for people who drink alcohol.
+This is not a treatment study, and it is not intended for people who are actively trying to quit drinking.

 Up to $1000